blei-lab/edward/docs/source/inferences.rst

-This enables fast experimentation and research on top of existing inference methods, whether it be developing new black box inference algorithms or developing new model-specific inference algorithms which are tailored to a particular model or restricted class of models.
+This enables fast experimentation and research on top of existing inference methods, whether it be developing new black box inference algorithms or developing new model-specific inference algorithms which are tailored to specific class of models.
 We detail this below.

 .. image:: ../images/inference_structure.png